js-jslog/harpguru-scripts/richters-other-56-positions.md

 positions.
 Harp Guru is all about getting a good *look* at these otherwise difficult to visulalise ideas.

-Something which is probably just as well known to a lot of you, but is also something we can't afford to skip here is a definition of the Richter tuning system.
-Even if you think you know this, just stick around to make sure we're on the same page.
+Something which is probably well known to a lot of you, but we can't skip over here is a definition of the Richter tuning system.
+Even if you think you know this, just stick around, it'll get novel quick.

 Richter tuning was invented to give the player 3 things: